JustinMyers/soccer-league-sample/README.md

 The Gemfile provided has some testing faclities in it.
 The tests can be run by calling `bundle exec rake` from the code directory.
 Running guard with `bundle exec guard` will run the tests when a file is changed.

 The league_standings.rb file is not tested.
 It is quite small and I didn't have a good strategy for testing it.
+I would love to talk with other developers to hear what they'd suggest. :)

 ### Silliness

 With the --html flag you can force the script to output some HTML files which show the matches and standings.

-With the --strict flag you can force the script to use the goal difference stat to break point ties.
+With the --strict flag you can force the script to use the goal difference stat to break point ties, like the FIFA World Cup.

 ### Instructions